TypeError/elf/README.md

 ---

-**ELF** (Exposure Lookup Framework) is a modern Python library that streamlines the aggregation, parsing, and analysis of vulnerability data from multiple trusted sources, including:
+**ELF** (Exposure Lookup Framework) is a modern Python library that streamlines the **aggregation**, **parsing**, and **analysis** of vulnerability data from multiple trusted sources, including:

-- **[CISA KEV](#cisa-kev)**: Authoritative catalog of actively exploited vulnerabilities.
+- **[CISA KEV](#cisa-kev)** – Authoritative catalog of actively exploited vulnerabilities
-- **[FIRST EPSS](#first-epss)**: Predictive scoring system to gauge exploitation likelihood.
+- **[FIRST EPSS](#first-epss)** – Predictive scoring system to gauge exploitation likelihood
-- **[NIST NVD](#nist-nvd)**: Comprehensive CVE database maintained by the National Institute of Standards and Technology.
+- **[NIST NVD](#nist-nvd)** – Comprehensive CVE database maintained by the National Institute of Standards and Technology

-**Supported Python Versions**: ELF supports Python 3.8 and above.
+**Supported Python Versions**: 3.11 and above

-With ELF, you can:
+ELF helps you:

-- Effortlessly query and consolidate vulnerability information.
+- Effortlessly query and consolidate vulnerability information
-- Apply advanced filters, searches, and scoring systems.
+- Apply advanced filters, searches, and scoring systems
-- Validate structured data using Pydantic models.
+- Validate structured data using Pydantic models
-- Integrate the resulting insights into dashboards, CI/CD pipelines, and data-driven security workflows.
+- Integrate insights into dashboards, CI/CD pipelines, and data-driven security workflows

-All in a clean, Pythonic, **async-first** interface.
-If you're new to asynchronous programming in Python, see [asyncio documentation](https://docs.python.org/3/library/asyncio.html).
+All with a clean, Pythonic, **async-first** interface.
+If you’re new to asynchronous programming in Python, check out the [asyncio documentation](https://docs.python.org/3/library/asyncio.html).

 ---